roseengineering/rfcascade/README.md

 --------
-The utility takes a touchstone file as standard input and outputs a new touchstone file (or other formats) as standard output.
+The utility takes a touchstone file as standard input and outputs a new touchstone file (or other formats) to standard output.
 Cascade provides the following input transformations as command line options:

 ```
--cascade <filename>  : cascades the input with the given touchstone file.
+-cascade <filename>  : cascades the network with the given touchstone file.
--cbg                 : transforms the input into a common-base arrangement.
+-cbg                 : transforms the network into a common-base arrangement.
--ccd                 : transforms the input into a common-collector arrangement.
+-ccd                 : transforms the network into a common-collector arrangement.
--iseries <ohms>      : cascades a series resistor with the input.
+-iseries <ohms>      : cascades a series resistor with the input of the network.
--oseries <ohms>      : cascades the input with a series resistor.
+-oseries <ohms>      : cascades output of the network with a series resistor.
--oshunt <ohms>       : cascades the input with a shunt resistor.
+-oshunt <ohms>       : cascades output of the network with a shunt resistor.
--lift <complex>      : lifts ground from input and inserts a complex impedance
+-lift <complex>      : lifts the network from ground and inserts a complex impedance.
--lift <inductance>   : lifts ground from input and inserts an inductor
+-lift <inductance>   : lifts the network from ground and inserts an inductor.
 ```

 By default the utlitilty outputs a touchstone file with